paradisec-archive/PARADISEC_workflows/index.md

 * File naming requirements for PARADISEC
 <br>
 <hr style="border:1px solid grey">
 *The following guides offer suggestions for when you are creating content for archiving.
-This includes suggested camera/audio recorder settings when you are recording in the field, or instructions for those who are looking to digitise text material such as field notebooks:*
+This includes suggested camera/audio recorder settings when you are recording in the field, or instructions for those who are looking to digitise text material such as field notebooks.*

 ### Suggested specifications for digital capture
 * Camera settings (frame rate, file formats)